FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

-First organize a framework for portfolio returns and volatility
+First organize a framework for portfolio returns and volatility.

 ```python
 def portfolio_return(weights, returns):